ozum/edit-config/README.md

 ▪ **path**: *string*

 is the path of the file.
-Could be an absolute path or relative to root path option provided to [Manager](#classesmanagermd)
+Could be an absolute path or relative to root path option provided to [Manager](#classesmanagermd).

 ▪`Default value`  **options**: *object*= {}